10 Best Remote Collaboration Tools (and 6 Free Virtual Collaboration Tools)

 5. Podio

-Podio is a web-based collaboration solution to effectively manage workflow and projects.
+Podio is a web-based collaboration solution to effectively manage remote teams and projects.
 It’s designed to provide teams with a structured outline that supports clarity and focus while minimizing distractions and confusion.

 Podio combines conversations and content in one intuitive dashboard where you can attach files, add comments, and receive status updates on the same page.
 You can choose how to view your work, from dynamic cards to simple tables, and even craft progress reports.